JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 ##################################
 # Displaying the consolidated
 # gradient class activation maps
+# from the output of the first convolutional layer
 # for the subset of sampled images
 # with matched actual and predicted categories
 ##################################